farcasterxyz/protocol/README.md

 The identity registry ensures secure and decentralized ownership of user accounts.
 Users must be able to set up a new account without any third-party approval.
 It should also be reasonably quick and cheap, which we define as being able to sign up in under a minute and for less than $10.
 The system should also ensure that most accounts are trustworthy and operated by honest, active users.

-Farcaster's Identity Registry comprises two smart contracts - an **AccountRegistry**, which issues new accounts, and a **NamespaceRegistry** which issues usernames for accounts.
+Farcaster's Identity Registry comprises two smart contracts - an **AccountRegistry**, which issues new accounts, and a **NamespaceRegistry** which issues account usernames.

 ## 3.1 Account Registry